 Failure sucks.
 No one likes to lose, or to feel like they didn’t achieve their goal.
 It’s just not in our DNA.
 But believe it or not, we need to get taken down a notch occasionally.
-Science actually proves that failure is good for us.
+Science actually proves why failure is good for us.

 Failure is “a lack of success or inability to achieve one’s expected marker,” says Lara Pence, PsyD, MBA, Chief Mind Doc & Corporate Wellness Officer at Spartan.
 But failure is incredibly subjective.
 “It’s relative to each person’s experience (past and present) and expectations,” she says.
 “The same two people can be in the same meeting, hear the same words, read the same facial expressions, and emerge with two distinct feelings: It was a success, it was a failure.”
 Essentially, failure is in the mind of the beholder.